 On the other hand, SAP customers are more satisfied than Oracle’s.
 When we look at two metrics – executive satisfaction and employee satisfaction – SAP scored higher than Oracle.
 In fact, SAP had the highest satisfaction rating of all the ERP vendors included in the study (and there were dozens of them).

-We will be sharing more specific information and metrics in the next week.
+We will be sharing more specific information, metrics and more on ERP System Comparisons in the next week.
 On Monday we will release part II of our 2008 ERP Report, which will outline the measurable differences between leading tier I and tier II ERP systems.
 In addition, we are presenting a live webcast to share the study results on February 26.